geoffreylitt/wildcard-onward-paper/paper.md

 **Semantic customization tools** use explicit extension APIs provided by the application developer.
 Examples of this include accessing a backend web API, or writing a customization in Applescript that uses an application-specific API.
 The main benefit is that this allows the extension author to work with meaningful concepts in the application domain—"create a new calendar event" rather than "click the button that says new event."—which makes customizations easier to build and more robust.
 However, this style limits the range of extensions that can be built, to only those which the official plugin API supports.

-(_Footnote this paragraph?_) This categorization is slightly oversimplified, and there are existing customization ecosystems that span both categories.
-For example, part of the success of browser extensions stems from the fact that the DOM encourages the use of standardized semantic UI elements; even if an app developer doesn't anticipate customization, merely using of semantic and accessible HTML creates a collateral benefit of easier extension.
-Another example of a middle ground is AppleScript, which provides system-wide low-level APIs for manipulating GUIs as a means of black-box customization, while also enabling developers to optionally add application-specific APIs to add support for semantic customization.

 With Wildcard, we use a hybrid approach that takes the best of both worlds.
 Programmers implement an API wrapper that is internally implemented as a black-box customization, but externally provides a semantic interface to the application.
-End users get an ergonomic and simplified customization experience, but without the need to depend on a first-party application developer exposing extension APIs.
+These wrappers are added to a shared repository, available to all users of the system.
+When an end user is using a site that already has an adapter, they get a semantic customization experience that avoids low-level details.

-One way to view this approach is as introducing a new abstraction barrier into black-box extension.
-Typically, a black box customization script combines two responsibilities: 1) mapping the low-level details of a user interface to semantic constructs (e.g., using CSS selectors to find certain page elements), and 2) the actual logic of the specific customization. (todo: could easily show examples of this from browser extensions, Chickenfoot, etc) Even though the mapping logic is often more generic than the specific customization (e.g., finding a given input element is independent of what text to insert into that element), the intertwining of these two responsibilities in a single script makes it very difficult to share the mapping logic across scripts.
+One way to view this approach is as introducing a new abstraction barrier into third-party extension.
+Typically, a third party customization script combines two responsibilities: 1) mapping the low-level details of a user interface to semantic constructs (e.g., using CSS selectors to find certain page elements), and 2) the actual logic of the specific customization. (todo: could easily show examples of this from browser extensions, Chickenfoot, etc) Even though the mapping logic is often more generic than the specific customization, the intertwining of these two responsibilities in a single script makes it very difficult to share the mapping logic across scripts.

 With Wildcard we propose a decoupling of these two layers: a community-maintained mapping layer, shared across many specific customizations by individual users.
 This architecture has been successfully used by projects like Gmail.js, an open source project that creates a convenient API for browser extensions to interface with the Gmail web email client.

-## Gentle slope

-Originally came from [@maclean1990]

-- here's where "automation vs customization" comes in: automation frames it as entering a whole new scripting environment; we frame it more as just an alternate UI that you can use.
-- this is the heart of the gentle slope
-- backend APIs: terrible
-- the best would be right inline with the GUI (cite Scotty, instrumental work) but this has its own problems
-- we settle for a compromise: an alternate structured view. (explicitly contrast this clearly)
-- the CLI GUI thing
+# Evaluation {#sec:evaluation}

+We have used Wildcard to build customizations for many real websites.
+So far, most usage has come from members of the project team, although we have had a few external users try the system.
+Here we offer our reflections on using the system, focused on two key questions:

+* What is the range of useful customizations possible in this paradigm?
+* How feasible is it to build DOM scraping adapters for real websites, in practice?

+## Range of customizations

+_todo_

+## Viability of DOM scraping

+In order for our idea of third-party customization through Wildcard to succeed, it is important that creating usable adapters for existing websites takes minimal effort.

+To test the viability of writing DOM scraping adapters, we built adapters for 10 websites, including transactional sites like Amazon and Uber Eats, media consumption sites like Hacker News and Youtube, and a medical results entry platform managed by a member of our research group.
+The adapters ranged from 36 to 117 lines of code, averaging 68 lines.
+In addition, an external developer unaffiliated with the project contributed one adapter, designed to sort the Github page listing a user's repositories, and described the experience as "very straightforward."

+Some of the challenges of writing a DOM scraping adapter are the same ones involved with writing normal web scraping code, but the more interactive nature of Wildcard introduces additional challenges.
+One challenge is triggering updates to the spreadsheet data in response to UI changes that happen after initial page load.
+Site adapters are responsible for recognizing these changes by observing the DOM.
+So far, we have been able to use event listeners and the MutationObserver API to successfully observe changes, but it may prove challenging to observe changes on some sites only through the DOM.
+Another challenge is persisting updates to the DOM—some websites use virtual DOM frameworks that can occasionally overwrite changes made by Wildcard.
+In practice, we've managed to create an implementation that works around these issues and results in a usable customization experience for all the websites we've tried.

 # Related Work {#sec:related-work}